NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.3.md

 ---

-# 4.3 Release Notes
+# 4.3 RTM Release Notes

-[Visual Studio 2017](https://www.visualstudio.com/news/releasenotes/vs2017-relnotes) comes with NuGet 4.3 which adds support for .NET Core, has a bunch of quality fixes and improves performance.
+[Visual Studio 2017](https://www.visualstudio.com/news/releasenotes/vs2017-relnotes) comes with NuGet 4.3 RTM which adds support for .NET Core, has a bunch of quality fixes and improves performance.
 This release also brings several improvements like support for PackageReference, NuGet commands as MSBuild targets, background package restores, and more.

 ## Known issues